 - 1. To study the features of the software tools needed to analyze engineering problems. - 2.
 To introduce the concepts of the different applications of simulation and analysis tools. - 3.
 To familiarize the students to understand the features of CNC Machine Tool. - 4.
 To make the student acquire sound knowledge on part programming for machining a work. - 5.
-Perform operations in CNC machines like CNC lathe, - 6.
-Perform operations in CNC Vertical Machining Centre
+To make the students to perform operations in CNC lathe using Siemens - 6.
+To make the students to perform operations in CNC Vertical Machining Centre using Fanuc